Special needs education: post-primary

 The HSE and NCSE are running a new pilot scheme to put nursing supports in place for children with complex healthcare needs to attend school.
 You can find out more about applying for the pilot scheme.

 The Home Tuition Scheme provides funding to parents to provide education at home for children who (for a number of reasons, such as chronic illness) are unable to attend school.
 The scheme is also available to children with special educational needs who are awaiting a suitable educational placement

 Pilot project for young school leavers with disabilities

-From 2022, the NCSE will oversee a 2-year pilot project to help students aged 16 with intellectual disabilities and complex educational needs to plan for their future options when leaving school.
-The pilot will run in selected schools in Dublin and Galway.
+Since 2022, the NCSE is overseeing a 2-year pilot project to help students aged 16 with intellectual disabilities and complex educational needs to plan for their future options when leaving school.
+The pilot runs in selected schools in Dublin and Galway.